YouYue123/YouYue123.github.io/_posts/2018-01-14-2018-first-good-found-for-javascript-code-formatting-in-Prettier.md

   2. Sustainable codebase maintainability
   3. Less stupid mistake

 And linting toolkit is even more important for javascript than Java or C++.
 As Javascript is too freedom because its dynamic and loosely-type feature.
 And it is one of the fastest envolving programming language in the world.
-Community and developers are even using its future feature(ES9 features for instance) by using (Babel)[https://babeljs.io/] or other transcompile tools.
-In the same time, Python community is still under discussing about (python 2 vs python 3)[https://www.activestate.com/blog/2017/01/python-3-vs-python-2-its-different-time].
+Community and developers are even using its future feature(ES9 features for instance) by using [Babel](https://babeljs.io/) or other transcompile tools.
+In the same time, Python community is still under discussing about [python 2 vs python 3](https://www.activestate.com/blog/2017/01/python-3-vs-python-2-its-different-time).
 Because of javascript is growing too fast, there are lots of ways to write your code like using semi-comma or not to use it.
 This can be a 1 day discussion for your team.

 So it is really important to write your javascript code inside a limitation box.
 And it would be better if I am out the box someone can help me to move it back automatically.